anamariamocanu/Getting-CleaningData/CodeBook.md

 - I aggregated the average mean and std dev observations the subset obtained by each activity and each subject
 - I saved the output of the tidy data as txt file

-The variable used in the analysis were the following:
+The variables used in the analysis were the following:

 ## ID Fields